 Writing and Risk

-Recently I met a woman I didn’t know for coffee.
-She had read my book and liked it, and wanted to meet me.
+Recently I met a woman for coffee.
+WE didn’t know each other, but she wanted a signed copy of my book.
 I usually say no to this sort of encounter.
 I’m busy with my clients and my own writing, and prefer to keep my free time unobstructed.
 I’m no longer as social as I once was.
 And perhaps most important, meeting somebody I don’t know for coffee means taking a risk.
 We might have little to say to each other, the time might drag, and I could be angry at myself for having agreed to the meeting in the first place.

 I am now, and have always been, risk adverse.
 Growing up in my family, engaging in anything–a debate, an activity, even a decision as simple as where to eat lunch–that didn’t turn out well was a mistake.
 And my father didn’t tolerate mistakes.